 Evoking immaturity through unripe fruit instead of psychological description reveals one more feature of the author’s work.
 Grzegorzewska is undoubtedly most interesting, when she describes concrete things, giving them priority over general statements.

-Published in 2017, Stancje (editor’s translation: Boarding Houses) is a loose continuation of her previous novel.
-Loading her book with flowery language, Grzegorzewska describes Wiola’s further dilemmas she runs into after her move from a village to Częstochowa, where she takes up studies.
-The new circumstances give her space for reinterpreting herself while living in the eponymous boarding houses – idiosyncratic places, like a worker’s hostel or a convent.
+Published in 2017, Stancje (Boarding Houses, trans.
+AP) is a loose continuation of her previous novel.
+Filling her book with flowery prose, Grzegorzewska describes the further dilemmas Wiola runs into after moving from her village to the town of Częstochowa to study.
+The new circumstances give her space to reinterpret herself while living in the eponymous boarding houses – idiosyncratic places, like a workers’ hostel and a convent.

-The year 2017 also brought about Grzegorzewska’s new book of poetry, Czasy Zespolone (editor’s translation: Compound Times).
-The poetess stitches together a patchwork of different chronologies: war, her childhood and her present.
+In 2017, Grzegorzewska also published a new book of poetry, Czasy Zespolone (Compound Times, trans.
+AP), in which the poet stitches together a patchwork of different chronologies: war, her childhood, and her present.

 - Wyobraźnia Kontrolowana (editor's translation: Controlled Imagination), Wydawnictwo WSP, Częstochowa 1997;